jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.5.6 Cloud-based systems (e.g., Software as a Service (SaaS), Infrastructure as a Service (IaaS), Platform as a Service (PaaS))
   - **Software as a Service (SaaS)**: provides fully functional apps typically accessible via a web browser
   - **Platform as a Service (PaaS)**: provide consumers with a computing platform, including hardware, operating systems, and a runtime environment
-  - **Infrastructure as a Service (IaaS)**: provide basic computig resoruces like servers, storage, and networking
+  - **Infrastructure as a Service (IaaS)**: provide basic computing resources like servers, storage, and networking
     - note that the cloud service provider providing the least amount of maintenance and security is the IaaS model
   - **Cloud-based systems**: on-demand access to computing resources available from almost anywhere
   - Cloud's primary challenge: resources are outside the org’s direct control, making it more difficult to manage risk